UK Skilled Worker Visa Changes and Immigration Rules for 2025

-UK Immigration 2025: Key Updates
+UK Skilled Worker and Immigration 2025: Key Updates

 1. Sponsorship and Skilled Worker Visa Changes

+Enforcement measures are also becoming stricter.
 Over the past few years, UKVI has made it crystal clear that enforcing sponsor compliance is a top priority.
 In 2024, the government took a stricter and more focused approach to sponsor licence compliance.
 Notably, 513 skilled worker sponsor licences had been revoked by Q3 of 2024, surpassing the total of 377 revocations in all of 2023.
-Sponsorship is viewed as a privilege to be earned and not a right; therefore, this increased scrutiny will continue into 2025.

-UKVI has already begun implementing measures and updated its guidance to introduce a new set of restrictions on skilled worker sponsors from passing on the cost of a sponsor licence application or associated administrative costs to a sponsored worker.
+UK Visas and Immigration (UKVI) has already begun implementing measures and updated its guidance to introduce a new set of restrictions on skilled worker sponsors from passing on the cost of a sponsor licence application or associated administrative costs to a sponsored worker.

-2. New Sponsorship Costs
+2. New Sponsorship Costs for Skilled Workers

 The UK government has implemented a significant policy shift regarding sponsorship costs for skilled workers.
-Effective December 31, 2024, sponsors are prohibited from passing on certain sponsorship costs to skilled workers.
+Effective 31 December 2024, sponsors are prohibited from passing on certain sponsorship costs to skilled workers.
 This change aims to address concerns about work-related debt and exploitation.

 The following costs are now prohibited from being passed on to sponsored employees: